top of page

 Visual bias.gif

-You see A and B as different - even when you know they're the same
+We see A and B as different - in reality they are the same

 We shouldn't always believe our eyes - but we nearly always do!

-How we see the image depends on what we focus on and what 'story' we make up - a series of assumptions or 'guesses'.
-Hence why the image changes when a different framing is added in to change our focus and change the assumptions (eg what is like what).
-The same is true of our overall (ie not just visual) perception
+How we see the image depends on what we focus on and what 'story' (assumptions) we have about the context.
+Hence why what we see changes when a different framing is added in to change our focus and change our assumptions.

 If you want to watch some videos which also show how little you can trust your eyes (ie your perception), try these: